See, Think, Learn: A Self-Taught Multimodal Reasoner: Method

 \subsection{STaR for Enhancing VLM Reasoning}

-In the VLM setting, STaR adapts its self-training loop to multimodal inputs, where the model must both perceive images and reason over text.
-A VLM $M$ maps the input $(I, x, C)$ to a rationale–answer pair:
+A simple adaptation of STaR to the VLM setting involves providing its self-training loop with multimodal input, allowing the model to perceive images and reason over text.
+A VLM $M$ maps the input $(I, x, C)$ to a rationale-answer pair:

-where $r$ is a natural-language rationale and $\hat{a}$ the predicted answer.
+where $r$ is a rationale in natural-language and $\hat{a}$ the predicted answer.
 At iteration $n$, the model produces

 We then partition these outputs into correct and incorrect predictions: